AlexanderEggers/hitogo/README.md

 ------
 Version 1.1.0 is currently under development in the master branch.
 The latest stable version is 1.0.1 which can be found in the 1.0.x branch.

-Each new major version will be supported until the next major version is released.
-For example: 1.0.1 is supported until 1.1.0 is out.
+Each new version version will be supported until the next version is released.
+For example: 1.0.1 is supported until 1.1.0 or 1.0.2 is out.
 Each minor release won't include any public API changes.

 Comments/bugs/questions/pull requests are always welcome!